sameer-coder/sameer-coder/README.md

 ### Hi there 👋, I am Sameer Srivastava!
-###### *Software Engineer*

-I am a Full Stack Developer working on web applications used by millions of people daily.
+I am a Senior Full Stack Developer working on web applications used by millions of people daily.
 I specialise in backend JavaScript technologies such as NodeJS and Express.
 Besides that, I am an enthusiast of AWS.

 * Frontend: HTML, CSS, React, Angular
 * Backend: NodeJS, Docker